 $ metawibele_download_config --config-type global

-# The domain databases used by MetaWIBELE. [data_path] provide the absolute path of the domain databases folder; [none] use the default domain databases installed in the metawibele package. [ Default: none ]
+[database] # The absolute path of uniref databases folder. uniref_db = # The domain databases used by MetaWIBELE. [data_path] provide the absolute path of the domain databases folder; [none] use the default domain databases installed in the metawibele package. [ Default: none ] domain_db = none

 A typical process runs MetaWIBELE-characterize workflow and then MetaWIBELE-prioritize workflow per dataset.